kstange/MerchantPlus/README.md

 ## Classic Support

 Currently Merchant Plus requires functionality only available in Retail.
-Blizzard periodically backports features to Classic versions, so this the required functions may be available eventually.
+Blizzard periodically backports features to Classic versions, so the required functions may be available eventually.
 Until that time, Classic support is not planned.

 ## Compatibility